HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 &nbsp;&nbsp;&nbsp;&nbsp;I12 Provider receives the updated status

 <p style="margin: 0 0 10px 50px; width: 95%;">
-Provider receives a subscription notification when the CP updates the Task on the CP FHIR server
+Provider receives a subscription notification when the CP updates the Task on the CP's FHIR server
 </p>

 #### Provider Actions (same as Direct Referral)